-Consular Processing For Green Card Status
+Consular Processing For Green Card Status In San Jose

 While many foreign nationals apply for permanent residency status (a “green card”) while in the U.S. on an immigrant visa, this is not the only path available.
 People currently living in their country of origin can begin the process of obtaining a green card before setting foot in the United States.
 With proper legal counsel, it is possible to get through this process relatively quickly.